-Use different apple varieties for a mix of sweet and tart flavor with firm and soft textures.
-I'm partial to Jona Golds, Fujis, and Golden Delicious.
-You can peel your apples for a smoother texture, but I prefer the added flavor they bring.
+Use different apple varieties for a mix of sweet and tart flavors with firm and soft textures.
+I'm partial to Jonagolds, Fujis, and Golden Delicious.
+You can peel your apples for a smoother texture, but I prefer the added flavor that intact peels bring.

 - Pinch of salt

-Purée apples with immersion blender until desired texture is achieved.
-If sauce is too watery, simmer over low heat for five more minutes to tighten.
+Using an immersion blender, purée apples until desired texture is achieved.
+If sauce is too watery, simmer over low heat for 5 more minutes to tighten.
 Add salt to taste.
-Serve warm, or chill in the refrigerator for several hours to serve chilled.
+Serve warm, or chill in the refrigerator for several hours to serve cold.